alexwlchan/alexwlchan.net/src/_drafts/anti-social-media.md

 TODO proper credit

+So that's who might be at risk.
+But who's doing all this harassment?
+Who might our hypothetical user be worried about?

 {% slide anti_social_media 36 %}

+Let's talk about threat models.

 {% slide anti_social_media 37 %}

+These are the sort of people you might be worried about -- an abusive partner or ex, your friends, a weirdo you went on one date with and never saw again.
+These are the sort of people who commonly feature in reports of online harassment.

 {% slide anti_social_media 38 %}

 {% slide anti_social_media 39 %}

+TOOD Are these state sup to date?

 {% slide anti_social_media 42 %}